 Humanities › Issues 5 Ways to Handle a Racist Family Member Be direct and set consequences Share Flipboard Email Print Sofie Delauw / Cultura / Getty Images Issues Race Relations History People & Events Understanding Race & Racism Law & Politics The U. S. Government U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties The Middle East Terrorism Immigration Crime & Punishment Animal Rights Canadian Government View More By Nadra Kareem Nittle M.A., English and Comparative Literary Studies, Occidental College B.A., English, Comparative Literature, and American Studies, Occidental College Nadra Kareem Nittle is a journalist with bylines in The Atlantic, Vox, and The New York Times.
-Her reporting focuses education, race, and public policy. our editorial process Nadra Kareem Nittle Updated July 25, 2019 It’s no secret that family gatherings can cause stress and lead to conflict, especially if some family members have racial views that you're staunchly against.
+Her reporting focuses education, race, and public policy. our editorial process Nadra Kareem Nittle Updated June 22, 2020 It’s no secret that family gatherings can cause stress and lead to conflict, especially if some family members have racial views that you're staunchly against.
 What’s the best way to proceed when a loved one seems not only small-minded but outright racist?
 Don’t suffer in silence through one family gathering after another.
-You can take several steps to stop the Archie Bunker of the family in his tracks.
-These strategies include setting boundaries and calling attention to the racist behavior.
+You can take several steps to stop the bigot of the family in their tracks.
+These strategies include setting boundaries and calling attention to racist behavior.
 Be Direct Confrontations are never easy.
 That said, if you don’t want to listen to your parents or siblings rattle off racial stereotypes every Thanksgiving, the direct approach is necessary.
 How will your family members understand that you find their behavior offensive unless you tell them?
 The moment your sister makes a racial joke or uses a racial stereotype, tell her that you’d appreciate it if she didn’t make such jokes or racial generalizations in front of you.
 If you believe that calling out your relative in front of others will make her more defensive, ask to speak to her privately and then make your feelings known.
-If your family member uses a racial slur in front of you, request that she doesn’t use such epithets in your presence.
+If your family member uses a racial slur in front of you, request that she not use such epithets in your presence.
 Do so in a calm, firm voice.
 Make your request short and then move on.
-Don’t attack your family member’s character.
-Just let her know that her comments make you uncomfortable.
-Get Help What if this family member intimidates you if he’s an elder or an in-law and you aren’t comfortable calling attention to the behavior you find inappropriate?
-Find a relative you feel more comfortable with and request that he accompany you as you confront the family member you believe is offensive.
-Tell the insensitive family member that you love and appreciate him but find his views on race hurtful.
+The goal is letting her know that her comments make you uncomfortable.
+Get Help What if you find this family member intimidating because he’s an elder, in-law, or fits into another category you believe warrants respect?
+Find a relative you feel more comfortable with and request that they accompany you as you confront your racist family member.
+Tell your relative that you love and appreciate them (if that's true) but find their views on race hurtful.
 Alternatively, if your grandfather has made remarks you consider racially insensitive, you might want to ask your parent to speak with him about his behavior.
-If your father-in-law is the party in question, ask your spouse to confront him about his language and attitudes concerning race.
+If your mother-in-law is the party in question, ask your spouse to confront her about her racial attitudes.
 If no one else in your family will serve as an ally, consider taking a less direct approach to confronting your relative.
-Write a brief letter or email informing him that you find his comments hurtful and asking him to refrain from such remarks in the future.
-Don’t Argue Whatever you do, don’t get into a debate with your relative.
-Agree to disagree with this family member about race rather than listening to her argument about why her racial stereotypes are valid and you’re too politically correct.
+Write a brief letter or email informing them that you find their comments hurtful and asking them to refrain from such remarks in the future.
+Don’t Argue Avoid getting into a back-and-forth with your relative about their views.
 Stick to the following script: “I find your comments hurtful.
 Please don’t make these remarks in front of me again.”
-Arguing with the relative will likely be a waste of time.
+Arguing with the relative isn't likely to change their views.
 The family member will be on the defensive and you will be on the offensive.
-Meanwhile, you will have convinced her of little or nothing about racial sensitivity.
-Focus on your feelings about the relative’s comments rather than on the validity of her beliefs.
+Focus on your feelings on the comments.
 Set Consequences Depending on your situation, you might have to set guidelines with your relative.
 Say, for example, that you have children.
-Do you want your children to hear the comments by your family member?
-If not, let your relatives know that if they make bigoted remarks in your children’s presence you will leave the family gathering at once.
+Do you want them to hear your family member's ignorant comments?
+If not, let your relatives know that if they make bigoted remarks in your kids' presence, you will leave the family gathering at once.
 If your relatives routinely make such comments, let them know that you will skip family gatherings with them altogether.
 This is an especially important move if you’re in an interracial relationship or have multiracial children who will feel targeted by your family members’ comments.
-Try Outside Influences You probably won't open your relatives’ eyes about race by arguing with them about the issue, but you can take steps to influence them that they might go along with.
+It is also important if everyone involved shares the same race, but you don't want your family's racial attitudes to poison your children.
+Try Outside Influences You probably won't open your relatives’ eyes about race by arguing with them about the issue, but you can take steps to influence them.
 Organize a family trip to a museum with a social justice focus.
-Have a movie night at your house and screen films addressing issues of racial inequity or showing minority groups in a positive light.
-Start a family book club and select anti-racist literature.
+Have a movie night at your house and screen films about racial inequity or ones that depict minority groups in a positive light.
+Start a family book club and select anti-racist literature to read.